 We already know that a robust preneed program is a valuable part of any funeral business.
-Not only does is help ensure the long-term security of your firm, but it also provides a service that families really want and need.
+Not only does it help ensure the long-term security of your firm, but it also provides a service that families really want and need.

-Preneed increases brand awareness in your community.
+1. Preneed increases brand awareness in your community

 That has ripple effects for your at-need business.
 Even when families choose not to prearrange, they are still likely to be familiar with your services if they’ve encountered messages about advance planning from you, your staff and others in the community.
 The more familiar they are with your business, the more likely you’ll be their first choice for funeral services.

-Preneed fosters more educated consumers.
+2. Preneed fosters more educated consumers

 A common concern among consumers and funeral professionals alike is the difficulty of making important decisions immediately following the loss of a loved one.
 When emotions run high, it can be challenging for funeral professionals to communicate the breadth of their services, and it can be difficult for consumers to understand what they want and need.
 Making funeral arrangements in advance, when the emotional burden is much lighter, allows time to educate families on all the options available to them and offers them space to make informed decisions without the stress of recent loss.